Expertise and confidence explain how social influence evolves along intellective tasks: Results

 We propose a linear maximum likelihood estimation model using convex optimization and a deep neural network model.
-Fig.~\ref{fig:method_description} shows the architecture of the neural network model (see Methods and Materials).
+Fig.~\ref{fig_deep-learning-model-architecture} shows the architecture of the neural network model (see Methods and Materials).
 They both similarly intend to find a linear or nonlinear combination of the aforementioned input features to estimate a row-stochastic influence matrix.
 We compare the proposed models to the baseline models with a variation of different input features.
 All models are trained with 80\% of the data and tested on the withheld 20\%.
 To compute the statistical significance, we draw 1000 bootstraps with replacement from the hold-out test set.

-Due to the application, for every round, we can assume we only have access to the first influence matrix, and we need to predict all influence matrices in future rounds with that.
-Hence, in Fig.~\ref{fig:mse_models_with_features_errors}, we use only the first influence matrix with expertise, text embeddings, and so forth, in every round, to predict a $4 \times 4$ influence matrix.
+Due to the application, for every round, we assume only the first influence matrix is given, and we need to predict all influence matrices in future rounds with that.
+Hence, in Fig.~\ref{fig_mse-models-with-features}, we use only the first influence matrix with expertise, text embeddings, and so forth, in every round, to predict a $4 \times 4$ influence matrix.
 It shows the average of Mean Square Error (MSE) for the estimated influence matrix from the ground truth influence matrix (reported by individuals) in every round for every team.
 MSE is defined by~\eqref{eq:mse_error_def}.
-Fig.~\ref{fig:mse_models_with_features_errors} depicts linear and neural network-based models consistently surpass other baselines with any sets of features.
-Also, it shows the proposed models are powerful as the more features are introduced, the more accurate they can get.
+Fig.~\ref{fig_mse-models-with-features} depicts linear and neural network-based models consistently surpass other baselines with any sets of features.
+Also, it shows the proposed models become more accurate as more features are introduced.